lfridman2016/spring-2021-methods-2/async.md

 # Asynchronous Activities

+### Session 10: 4/28
+In the \#meth2_async channel:
+  * Create a post describing what you feel the purpose of homework is, and what kinds of assignments match that purpose.

 ### Session 8: 4/07
 In the \#meth2_async channel:
   * In a remote teaching environment, it's easy to use tools like peardeck to get immediate and private feedback to help guide your lesson.
 Alex did a great job explaining how he uses that data when teaching.
 Give some options of how you could gatehr that same kind of infomration during an in-person class (consider the students don't all have access to a computer, so using peardeck wouldn't work).